 Life before therapy, what else have I done before training as a therapist?

-Prior to becoming a therapist, I worked in Education as a Lectuer in both Further & Higher Education within the Departments of Business Studies, and Sport, Leisure & Tourism Management.
+Prior to becoming a therapist, I worked in Education as a Lecturer in both Further & Higher Education within the Departments of Business Studies, Sport, Leisure & Tourism Management.

 What are my interests?